darwinia-network/docs/docs/evm/chains/pangolin.md

 ## Faucet

+!!! note
-> Note: 50 tokens per day for each address.
+    50 tokens per day for each address.

 To obtain the test token, go to the [faucet-testnet](https://discord.com/channels/456092011347443723/1115885903605411850) channel on Discord and send `/faucet pangolin address` to get test tokens.